The complete guide to Stripe Connect for marketplace founders

 Instead of forcing sellers to complete full Stripe onboarding upfront, the deferred approach works like this:

-- Step 1: Create a minimal Stripe Express account - only the seller's country is required
+• Step 1: Create a minimal connected Stripe account - only the seller's country and email are needed to start (an Express account on v1; a minimal Account on v2)

 It becomes: "You have $240 waiting.
 Complete onboarding to receive your payout."